Tate module tensor decompositions and the Sato-Tate conjecture for certain abelian varieties potentially of $\mathrm{GL}_2$-type: Sato--Tate groups and Sato--Tate conjecture

-The aim of this section is to describe the Sato--Tate groups of $A_0$ and $A$, denoted $\ST(A_0)$ and $\ST(A)$, respectively.
+The aim of this section is to describe the Sato--Tate group of $A$, denoted $\ST(A)$.
 We will describe $\ST(A)$ as the Kronecker product of $m=[M:\Q]$ copies of $\SU(2)$ and a finite group $H$ closely related to the image of~$\theta_\lambda^{\alpha_B}$.
-As for $\ST(A_0)$, we will show that it is isomorphic to the semidirect product of the Galois group of the endomorphism field $K_0/k_0$ by the product of $[M_0:\Q]$ copies of $\SU(2)$.
-We also state the Sato--Tate conjecture for $A_0$.
+We will also state the Sato--Tate conjecture for $A$.

-\textbf{Sato--Tate groups.} Let us start by briefly recalling the definition of $\ST(A)$, a compact real Lie subgroup of $\USp(2g)$, only well-defined up to conjugacy (by replacing $k$ with $k_0$ and $A$ with $A_0$ in what follows, one obtains the definition of $\ST(A_0)$).
-Let $G_\ell^{\Zar}(A)$ denote the Zariski closure of the image of the $\ell$-adic representation
+\textbf{Sato--Tate groups.} Let us start by briefly recalling the definition of $\ST(A)$, a compact real Lie subgroup of $\USp(2g)$, only well-defined up to conjugacy.
+Fix a prime $\ell$ and let